 Looking at the above you can see why professional services firms don’t get the insights from Google Analytics they should: they won’t have the tools, skills and time available inhouse to do so (although specialised Google Analytics training for prof services firms is available).

 Buy or build your GA implementation?

-Do-it-yourself GA reporting implementations are therefore usually a struggle at both ends: resulting in only partial capture of HVAs, and then struggling to get the information out in a usable way.
-And that’s assuming your website is optimally structured for good analytics (95% of law firm or accountant websites aren’t).
+Do-it-yourself GA reporting implementations are therefore usually a struggle at both ends: resulting in only partial capture of HVAs, and then struggling to get the information out in a usable way (in the situations where we find high value activities are even being captured they aren’t used in a practical sense in reporting).
+And that’s assuming your website is optimally structured for good analytics (95% of law firm or accountant websites simply aren’t).

 Like installing a new accounting system – versus designing and implementing one yourself – it’s usually better to outsource your analytics implementation to analytics specialists.

 Be aware too that generic analytics agencies usually have little experience of professional services firms.
 Find someone (like us) who does, as the priorities for professional services firms and their websites are very different to those for e-commerce websites.